mhayes2772/PACER-Updates/README.md

 # PACER Updates Tool

-A Python based tool that uses [PACER Case Locator API](https://pacer.uscourts.gov/help/pacer/pacer-case-locator-pcl-api-user-guide) to automatically search for new federal cases in a specificized district and email interested parties.
+A Python based tool that uses [PACER Case Locator API](https://pacer.uscourts.gov/help/pacer/pacer-case-locator-pcl-api-user-guide) to automatically search for new federal cases in a specified district and email interested parties.
 Designed to save time and effort for reporters, researchers and legal professionals.
 Can either be run locally or in AWS Lambda.
 ## Example
 ![image](example_email.png)
 ## Requirements